schwarzlab-ccb/pyfraglib/docs/source/contributing.rst

 Contributing
 ============

-We welcome contributions to pyfraglib!
+We welcome contributions to ``pyfraglib``!
 This document outlines how to contribute to the project.

 Getting Started
 ---------------

 See :doc:`installation` for installation instructions.
-After initial setup, please create a feature branch and follow our coding standards outlined below.
+After the initial setup, please create a feature branch and follow our coding standards outlined below.
 Please make sure that your commit messages roughly follow our style.
 After every commit, use

    .. code-block:: bash